anglyan/anglyan.github.io/docs/python/python.md

 ---
 topic: python
+layout: default
 ---

 # Python

 This is a list of some of my projects in Python.
-It includes from small scripts to medium size modules.
+It ranges from small scripts to small packages.

 ## spikingtorch